DataTalksClub/mlops-zoomcamp/cohorts/2025/02-experiment-tracking/homework.md

 ## Q2.
 Download and preprocess the data

-We'll use the Green Taxi Trip Records dataset to predict the duration of each trip.
+We'll use the Yellow Taxi Trip Records dataset to predict the duration of each trip.

 Download the data for January, February and March 2023 in parquet format from [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).